NavigationContentFooter

 In a traditional SQL setup, all the complexity of replication needs to be managed by the system administrators.
 This task is quite substantial and can increase the cost of running your infrastructure in case of a mistake.

-CockroachDB is designed to avoid this kind of misconfiguration problems by having a design which is reliable by default and ready to be used with minimal configuration.
+CockroachDB is designed to avoid this kind of misconfiguration problem by having a design that is reliable by default and ready to be used with minimal configuration.

 Architecture of CockroachDB